Successfully launched homegrown satellite design could 'triple' Rocket Lab's business

 The Photon, powered by Rocket Lab's trademarked Curie engine, will also be used as the Kiwi-American company assists Nasa with its Capstone mission to return to the moon.

+The Photon was designed and built by an inhouse-team - but with its efforts bolstered by Rocket Lab's purchase of Canadian satellite company Sinclair Interplanetary in March.

-Rocket Lab founder Peter Beck said the satellite platform, known as a bus, could be an even bigger disrupter to the space industry than the Electron, a small, comparatively inexpensive way of getting equipment into low-Earth orbit.
+Beck said the satellite platform, known as a bus, could be an even bigger disrupter to the space industry than the Electron, a small, comparatively inexpensive way of getting equipment into low-Earth orbit.

 "The opportunity for satellites is enormous and could triple Rocket Lab's business," Beck told the Herald this morning.